Pooja1030/AlgorithmVisualizers/README.md

 ## How to Contribute

 **We welcome contributions!
 You can help improve the project by:**
-- **Adding new algorithms:**Extend the visualizer to include more algorithms or data structures.
+- **Adding new algorithms:** Extend the visualizer to include more algorithms or data structures.
 - **UI/UX Improvements:** Help enhance the user experience with design or usability improvements.
 - **Bug fixes and enhancements:** Report any bugs you find or suggest new features.

 ## Steps to Contribute:

-- 1. Fork the repository to your GitHub account.
+-  Fork the repository to your GitHub account.
-- 2. Create a new branch for the feature or bug fix you are working on.
+-  Create a new branch for the feature or bug fix you are working on.
-- 3. Make the necessary changes and commit them.
+-  Make the necessary changes and commit them.
-- 4. Push your changes to your forked repository.
+-  Push your changes to your forked repository.
-- 5. Open a pull request with a description of the changes you've made.
+-  Open a pull request with a description of the changes you've made.

 **License**: This project is licensed under the MIT License.
 See the LICENSE file for more details.